What helps,

 Brandon Sanderson on Writing

-The bestselling fantasy author recorded his full university creative writing course and put it on YouTube for free.
-Lectures on character, plot, world-building, and the business of writing — all linked from his writing advice page.
-Exceptional.
+The bestselling author put his full university creative-writing course on YouTube for free — character, plot, world-building and the business of writing.

 brandonsanderson.com →